vendure-ecommerce/real-world-vendure/src/plugins/reviews/README.md

 * Extension of the GraphQL APIs with new types, extensions of existing types, new queries and new mutations (see [./graphql/api-extensions.ts](./graphql/api-extensions.ts))
 * Implementation of custom resolvers for those GraphQL extensions (e.g. [./graphql/product-entity.resolver.ts](./graphql/product-entity.resolver.ts))
 * Modifying the VendureConfig to add CustomFields (see [./reviews-plugin.ts](./reviews-plugin.ts))
 * Extending the Admin UI with custom UI components for those CustomFields and a lazy-loaded module to administer the reviews.
+* Adding a custom widget to the Admin UI dashboard
 * End-to-end testing of the GraphQL extensions & business logic with Jest & the `@vendure/testing` package.

 ## Usage